BaconStrps/GROMACS-File-IO/README.md

   - char* grname  (Name for the specific group)
   - int start     (Starting index for that group)
   - int end       (Ending index for that group)

+## Topol
+The Topol class must be constructed with the filename when declared with a string literal/c string.

+The Topol class provides a data structure for each residue in order along with their residue amounts named *residue*.

+The best way to use Topol is to use topol.getResidues(int& size) which will return a residue array and initialize *size* to the size of the array.

+  ***residue***
+  - char* resname (Name for the residue group)
+  - int nmolc     (Number of molecules for that residue)

 # To-Do
 - .top/.itp file additions